1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Earth rotates 360° in 24 hours → 360 ÷ 24 = 15° per hour.

-36. The time difference between two meridians 30° apart is:
+36. The time difference between two meridians 30° apart is_____________.

 A) 1 hour